chlorm-forks/Emby.Wiki/Collections.md

 NOTE: It's important to understand that collections are bound to the location of the media at the time the collection is created.
 If you move any file that is part of a collection or change a library type from drive letter to UNC or vice versa this will break the collection.
 You can manually edit or migrate your collections using the following advanced topic.
 * [Collections – Manual Migration](Collections-–-Manual-Migration)

+## How to Create Collection Automatically
 Collections for Movies can automated by use of the [AutoBoxSets](AutoBoxSets) Plugin.
+This plugin will create collections based on "boxed sets" such as a "Back to the Future" or "Terminator" collection.

 ## Tips
-The easiest way to automatically download image art and meta-data is to use the same name as the collection as found on TheMovieDb.Org.
+### Naming your manual collections
+When creating a manual collection, you use a name as found on TheMovieDb.org.
+This will make it easy for Emby to automatically download image art and meta-data for the new collection.

 You can check the name on TheMovieDb.Org by doing a “collection” search on their site like "Star Wars Collection".
 In this case it would return 4 collections you can match against:
 * Star Wars Collection